schmittjoh/serializer/doc/cookbook/exclusion_strategies.rst

     //will output $id, $title, $nbComments and $createdAt.

-You can also take the opposite approach and exclude a property only if a specific groups is set but expose it by default:
+You can also take the opposite approach and exclude a property only if a specific group is set, but expose it by default:

 .. code-block :: php